 Concerning patients with RYGB, the first step preceding the endoscopic treatment is always the measurement of the GJA diameter and pouch.
-This data appears to be crucial in decision of the type of restrictive technique, which can be individualized based on patients’ anatomy.
+This data appears to be crucial in the decision of the type of restrictive technique, which can be individualized based on the patient’s anatomy.
 Endoscopic TORe of the GJA is the only bariatric revision procedure with level 1 evidence[45].
 For pouch > 5 cm, plicating TORe should be considered when GJA is < 30 mm, with S-TORe being performed when GJA is ≥ 30 mm.
 For pouch ≤ 5 cm, both APC and S-TORe may be considered for GJA < 18 mm, with S-TORe being preferred when GJA is ≥ 18 mm[69].
 These latest data, together with expert opinion, could represent a crucial moment in personalizing the endoscopic management to offer each patient the most adequate solution.

 Considering endotherapy in patients with previous LSG, the first step is to delineate the exact anatomy of the gastric sleeve, assessing for the dilated areas to plan the suture distribution[61].
-Despite the OverStitch device appears in the most published data in literature, also the plication technique is showing promising results.
-However, high level of safety, feasibility and efficacy has been reported by both these procedures.
+Despite the OverStitch device appearing in the most published data in literature, the plication technique is showing promising results.
+However, a high level of safety, feasibility and efficacy has been reported by both these procedures.

 Performing restrictive endoscopic bariatric procedures requires advanced skills in therapeutic endoscopy, including hemostasis and perforation management, other than knowledge of each device feature and performance.
-For example, it is more difficult to assemble the single operating channel suturing device, than the double channel device.
+For example, it is more difficult to assemble the single operating channel suturing device than the double channel device.
 No specific, standardized and recognized certification in ESG is currently available by the international scientific societies[45].
 However, training in ESG can be obtained as part of a comprehensive endoscopic suturing program through society- or industry-sponsored courses.
 Similarly, credentialing in ESG is institution specific.
 Proctoring in initial cases is recommended, although not mandatory, especially for operators with already recognized skills on the OverStitch device.
 Currently, there is limited data on the learning curve for ESG[70,71].
-Those ESG learning curve studies are firstly focused on number of cases necessary to achieve efficiency and later, mastery.
-The most recent study defined efficiency “as the point on the learning curve where the operator was able to make procedural improvements to decrease procedure time”.
-Mastery was defined “as the point at which the procedure time became consistent by eliminating outliers in terms of operating time”.
+Those ESG learning curve studies are firstly focused on the number of cases necessary to achieve efficiency and later, mastery.
+The most recent study defined efficiency “as the point on the learning curve where the operator was able to make procedural improvements to decrease procedure time.”
+Mastery was defined “as the point at which the procedure time became consistent by eliminating outliers in terms of operating time.”
 Following this analysis, 29–38 procedures were necessary to reach efficiency, while 55 procedures were needed to achieve mastery.
 Interestingly, the overall outcome of WL was not conditioned by the improvement in procedure time.
-The most of endoscopists performing bariatric procedures are not familiar with endoscopic suturing techniques and devices, thus they need to acquire general skills on ESG while learning this complex procedure[45].
+The majority of endoscopists performing bariatric procedures are not familiar with endoscopic suturing techniques and devices, thus they need to acquire general skills on ESG while learning this complex procedure[45].

-Nowadays another important issue is the global COVID-19 pandemic, which has left a strong impact to the management of obese patients, especially in the field of endoscopy, both primary and revisional.
-Many bariatric centers worldwide were transformed into COVID hospitals thus long lasting the bariatric procedures waiting lists.
-Therefore a position statement from the International Federation for the Surgery of Obesity and Metabolic Disorders (IFSO) was adopted on the practice of bariatric endoscopy during the COVID-19 pandemic[72] concluding that all elective bariatric endoscopy procedures should be delayed for more than 8 wk, both primary and revisional (e.g., TORe, ROSE and R-ESG).
-In other words, the impact of COVID-19 pandemics will inevitably bring to a worldwide extension of bariatric surgery/endoscopy waiting lists with all possible consequences, both health-related and economic.
+Nowadays another important issue is the global coronavirus disease 2019 (COVID-19) pandemic, which has left a strong impact on the management of obese patients, especially in the field of endoscopy, both primary and revisional.
+Many bariatric centers worldwide were transformed into COVID hospitals thus creating long lasting bariatric procedure waiting lists.
+Therefore, a position statement from the International Federation for the Surgery of Obesity and Metabolic Disorders was adopted on the practice of bariatric endoscopy during the COVID-19 pandemic[72] concluding that all elective bariatric endoscopy procedures should be delayed for more than 8 wk, both primary and revisional (e.g., TORe, ROSE and R-ESG).
+In other words, the impact of the COVID-19 pandemic will inevitably bring a worldwide extension of bariatric surgery/endoscopy waiting lists with all possible consequences, both health-related and economic.